JoshEvan/FindComputerWeb/README.md

 # FindComputerWeb

 *A simple Web Application for simple eCommerce, where user can buy and sell computer parts.*

-For Live Demo can be seen at here https://findcomputer-joshua.herokuapp.com/
+For Live Demo can be seen here https://findcomputer-joshua.herokuapp.com/

+For Video Demo can be seen here https://github.com/JoshEvan/FindComputerWeb/blob/master/findcomputer-demo.mp4?raw=true

 made using:
 1. Java Spring Boot